Do you know why starting a business now can help your teen develop the 12 key transferrable skills?

-Covid 19 has had a devastating impact on job opportunities and it’s harder than ever for young people to get jobs, especially students seeking part-time work to fit around their studies.
-However, for those teenagers with an entrepreneurial flair, there are still ways that they can gain experience and perhaps even make money in the process.
-If your teen has the enthusiasm and ability, starting a small business needn’t be costly and could give them an edge over others when it comes to interviews.
+It can be tricky for teens to get work experience, especially students seeking part-time work to fit around their studies.
+However, for those teenagers with an entrepreneurial flair, starting a small business from home can help them gain experience and perhaps even make money in the process.
+If your teen has the enthusiasm and ability, starting their own business needn’t be costly and could give them an edge over others when it comes to interviews.
 This doesn’t mean full-time commitment – it’s something they could fit around studies or focus on only during school holidays.
 If things go really well, they may even have the beginnings of a career working for themselves.

 Why starting a business offers an edge in developing transferrable skills